 Malnutrition in Nursing Home or Assisted Living Residents

 A study by the Commonwealth Foundation found that between 35 and 85 percent of U.S. nursing home residents are malnourished.
 At least a third of the nursing home residents in the United States and considerably more according to some studies, may suffer from malnutrition or dehydration, conditions that cause more medical problems or worsen existing ones.
 Malnourished people are subject to infections, failure of wounds to heal, increased likelihood of bone fractures, especially deadly hip fractures, anemia, and decreased immune function.
-Phoenix elderly abuse attorneys Wattel and York are committed to stopping this abuse.
+Phoenix, AZ nursing home malnutrition attorneys at Wattel and York in Arizona are committed to stopping this abuse.

 Some symptoms of malnutrition include